 ASU 2014-09 "Revenue from Contracts with Customers (Topic 606)" ("ASU 2014-09") implements a common revenue standard that clarifies the principles for recognizing revenue.
 The core principle of ASU 2014-09 is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 ASU 2014-09 establishes a five-step model which entities must follow to recognize revenue and removes inconsistencies and weaknesses in existing guidance.
-ASU 2014-09 is effective for annual and interim periods beginning after December 15, 2016.
-The Company is in process of evaluating the impact of this pronouncement, which is not expected to have a significant impact on the consolidated financial statements.
+The original effective date for ASU 2014-09 was for annual and interim periods beginning after December 15, 2016.
+However, in August 2015, the FASB issued ASU 2015-14, which deferred the effective date by one year, therefore it is now effective for interim and annual reporting periods beginning after December 15, 2017.
+The Company's is continuing to evaluate the impact that ASU 2014-09 with the expectation to adopt the standard in the first quarter of 2018.
+This new standard would have an impact on components of non-interest income, however the Company's preliminary analysis suggests that the adoption of this accounting guidance is not expected to have a material impact on the Company's consolidated financial statements.